-Bring Your Own Device (BYOD) is commonly being adopted in a modern work environment for providing flexibility and enhancing productivity.
-As employees become tech-savvy, devices evolve and there are technological innovations, Bring Your Own Device (BYOD) will continue to transform.
+Bring Your Own Device (BYOD) is gaining significant importance in and is commonly being adopted in a modern work environment for providing flexibility, reducing IT costs and enhancing productivity.
+As employees become tech-savvy, devices evolve and there are technological innovations, and important BYOD trends will mark a futuristic difference in 2019.

 While larger organizations, still prefer to keep internal resources, expertise and security management in-house, outsourcing mobility management is gaining traction, for a nuanced approach.

-Security is not limited to protecting mobile devices, it covers protection of all the assets, which include data, software (applications, products, services etc.), network etc. Gradually asset protection will shift from being solely controlled by IT to a collaboration between MDM service providers and IT.
+Security is not limited to protecting mobile devices, it covers protection of all the assets, which include data, software (applications, products, services etc.), network etc. Gradually asset protection will shift from being solely controlled by IT to a collaboration between MDM solution providers and IT.
 Controls will shift away from IT’s perimeter and network boundaries to a broader spectrum.
-IT will spearhead BYOD policy implementation and control what happens within the corporate network edges, while the vendors will deploy, manage, and control applications and BYOD devices.
+IT will spearhead Bring Your Own Device (BYOD) Management policy and control what happens within the corporate network edges, while the MDM solution provider will help to secure and manage BYOD devices.

 Organizations are gradually moving towards Enterprise Mobility Management (EMM) software, to leverage the full potential of mobility.
 EMM helps provide an infrastructure to formalize security policies and manage wide-scale mobility applications and systems by securing and managing work-processes, people, technology, and devices, all from one place.

 EMM combines Mobile Device Management (MDM), Mobile Application Management (MAM), Mobile Content Management (MCM), Identity and Access Management, Configuration and Support.

 EMM is an integrated set of methodologies and enterprise-backed policies developed to manage a broad array of mobile devices, networks, and services to provide a secure and reliable environment (devices and applications) to the employees.